joeording3/enhanced-video-downloader-2024/tests/testing.md

 ## Test Audit & Coverage Metrics

+Note: The detailed redundancy audit previously captured in `reports/test_audit_report.md` has been consolidated into this living document.
+For a high-level snapshot, see `reports/test_audit_summary.md`.

 ### Test Responsibility Matrix

 | Module                             | Test Files                                   | Coverage % | Mutation Score | Owner | Notes |